 Every year medical schools send out predictable secondary application essay prompts like, “Why this school?” and “Describe a difficult ethical situation you encountered.”
-Those are the age-old essays prompts that premeds have been responding to for years, and a quick search online will turn up lots of different writing tips and essays samples that will make those essays fairly easy to write.
+Those are the age-old essays prompts that premeds have been responding to for years, and a quick search online will turn up lots of different writing tips and essays samples from Research Paper Writing Service that will make those essays fairly easy to write.

 But medical schools like to send you some tricky secondaries too, essays you don’t expect.
 They can catch you off guard and delay your application if you don’t know a good way to answer the question.